Patients & Families

 Rare or less common late effects

-• Brain tissue damage: In rare cases, high doses of radiation can cause brain tissue to die 1-3 years after treatment.
-This complication might need surgery.
+• Brain tissue damage: In rare cases, high doses of radiation can cause brain tissue to change permanently after treatment (radionecrosis).
+This may require treatment like steroids or surgery.

 • Second Cancer: There is a very small chance that you could develop another type of cancer.
 This small risk is also from all the X-rays and scans you have had over your life, and natural exposure to radiation around us.
 The chance of this happening is about 0.5 – 1% over 10 years.